First Time User? Sign Up Now

 Different types of treatment are available for patients with mycosis fungoides and Sézary syndrome.
 Some treatments are standard (the currently used treatment), and some are being tested in clinical trials.
 A treatment clinical trial is a research study meant to help improve current treatments or obtain information on new treatments for patients with cancer.
 When clinical trials show that a new treatment is better than the standard treatment, the new treatment may become the standard treatment.
 Patients may want to think about taking part in a clinical trial.
 Some clinical trials are open only to patients who have not started treatment.

-Ultraviolet B (UVB) radiation therapy or ultraviolet A (UVA) radiation therapy may be given using a special lamp or laser that directs radiation at the skin.
+Ultraviolet A (UVA) radiation therapy or ultraviolet B (UVB) radiation therapy may be given using a special lamp or laser that directs radiation at the skin.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
-When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
 Sometimes the chemotherapy is topical (put on the skin in a cream, lotion, or ointment).
-The way the chemotherapy is given depends on the type and stage of the cancer being treated.

 See Drugs Approved for Non-Hodgkin Lymphoma for more information.
 (Mycosis fungoides and Sézary syndrome are types of non-Hodgkin lymphoma.)